Lesson 06

 A benchmark with 128 input tokens and 32 output tokens tells you almost nothing about a RAG support assistant that sends 6,000 input tokens and asks for 500 output tokens.
 The workload shape has to match the product.

 Useful benchmark cases include short prompt and short output, long prompt and short output, short prompt and long output, and long prompt and long output.
 Add concurrency levels that reflect real traffic.
-Then record how TTFT, tokens per second, memory, and error rate change.
+Then record how TTFT, TPOT, ITL, tokens per second, memory, and error rate change.

 Separate throughput from latency